VanshSahay/x402-open/MULTINODE.md

 Notes:
 - With no bootstrap, local nodes may not discover each other automatically unless you dial directly (peerId known) or you run a shared bootstrap peer.
 - For quick testing of direct RPC, once both nodes start, log `peerId` from the p2p node if you expose it, then from A call `facilitator.p2p?.requestVerify("<peerIdB>", { paymentPayload, paymentRequirements })`.
+ - For quick testing of direct RPC, once both nodes start, copy `peerId` lines from logs.
+Use those as `staticPeers` in a gateway (or to dial directly).
+If peers run on different machines/processes, also copy one WebSockets/TCP `multiaddr` per node and pass them as `bootstrapPeers` in the gateway's decentralized config so it can discover and dial.

 ## Optional: add a local bootstrap
 You can run an additional libp2p node as a bootstrap and add its multiaddr to `bootstrapPeers` for both nodes.
 Any public libp2p bootstrap can work as well.